 All local authorities in England can now demonstrate how sport benefits their economy using our new Economic value of sport – local model.

-The model produces area based (local authority, county sport partnership and local enterprise partnership) estimates on sports' contribution to the local economy in the form of business output (GVA) and jobs plus wider benefits like health.
+The model produces area based (local authority, Active Partnership and local enterprise partnership) estimates on sports' contribution to the local economy in the form of business output (GVA) and jobs plus wider benefits like health.
 The model also allows you to refine some of the results by using local information you may have available.
 In addition you can begin to assess the impact of sport investments too – for example, what additional economic value is created as a result of an increase in participation in your area.

 Register for the Economic Value of Sport Tool.